Selling products online is a great way to make some extra income or launch a full-time business. You don’t even need your own website to do it.

 You can learn how to get started with social media marketing in this guide, while this guide looks at the basics of paid advertising.

-Why you should consider creating your own website to sell products
+5. Consider creating your own website to sell products

 Although it’s more than possible to sell products online without a website, you should strongly consider creating one.